English

 It's brief and informative.

-However, It's British English and I'm studying American English :'(
+However, it's British English and I'm studying American English :'(

 I also realized you might hear a slight "g"-like sound at the end of the "ng" sound because when you release your n' voice, your throat produces a subtle sound that might be mistaken for a "g" by listeners.